silverstripe/silverstripe-environmentcheck/README.md

 ## Adding more checks

 To add more checks, you should put additional `EnvironmentCheckSuite::register` calls into your `_config.php`.
-See the `_config.php` file of this mode for examples.
+See the `_config.php` file of this module for examples.

 	:::php
 	EnvironmentCheckSuite::register('check', 'HasFunctionCheck("curl_init")', "Does PHP have CURL support?");